Plan your visit or become a member today! Join us Nov 6 for Jackie Robinson and Black Military Service, WWII to Today.

 Join us for a screening and discussion of Becoming Thurgood: America’s Social Architect, a new documentary exploring the life and legacy of Thurgood Marshall, the visionary lawyer and civil rights leader who became the first Black justice on the U.S. Supreme Court.
 Drawing from rare archival recordings, personal photographs, and exclusive interviews, the film offers an intimate and timely portrait of a man who reshaped American democracy.

-Following the film, join the conversation with featured speaker Cecilia Marshall, Justice Marshall’s granddaughter.
+Following the film, join the conversation with featured speakers Cecilia Marshall, Justice Marshall’s granddaughter, and Melissa Murray, Frederick I. and Grace Stokes Professor of Law, New York University

 6:15pm – 7:15pm Film Screening